-ι Infunded Redemption Notice Investments Measured at NAV Fair Value Со mmitment Redemption Frequency Period (7) Cash and Cash Equivalents (1) \$ 3,758,685 \$ - Daily Same day Fixed Income (2) 1,477,172 323,275 Daily, N/A 5 days, N/A Private Equity Limited Partnerships (3) 9,175,514 6,218,971 N/A N/A Equities (4) 7,724,778 - Daily, Monthly 2-30 days Real Estate Limited Partnerships (5) 5,594,846 1,808,954 Quarterly, Annually, N/A 30-90 days, Other, N/A Hedge Funds (6) 5,353,262 680,748 Various Various Total (7) \$ 33,084,257 \$ 9,031,948
+ι Jnfunded Redemption Notice Investments Measured at NAV Fair Value Со mmitment Redemption Frequency Period (7) Cash and Cash Equivalents (1) \$ 3,758,685 \$ - Daily Same day Fixed Income (2) 1,477,142 323,275 Daily, N/A 5 days, N/A Private Equity Limited Partnerships (3) 9,175,514 6,218,971 N/A N/A Equities (4) 7,724,778 - Daily, Monthly 2-30 days Real Estate Limited Partnerships (5) 5,594,846 1,808,954 Quarterly, Annually, N/A 30-90 days, Other, N/A Hedge Funds (6) 5,353,262 680,748 Various Various Total (7) \$ 33,084,227 \$ 9,031,948

-- (1) This category consists of short term cash funds with the investment objective of safety of principal and liquidity while earning a competitive money market rate of return.
+- (1) This category consists of short-term cash funds with the investment objective of safety of principal and liquidity while earning a competitive money market rate of return.
 The short-term cash funds have daily liquidity with same day notice. - (2) This category includes a long-only fixed income manager (68%), which can invest across the credit quality spectrum, in varying geographies, and can include derivatives, high yield and structured securities.
 The long-only manager requires a redemption notice period of 5 days and has daily liquidity.
 The remaining 32% of this category includes LLCs which invest in private real estate debt.
 These LLC investments distribute earnings over the life of the investment.
 The majority of these LLC investments have an average, estimated remaining life of less than 5 years.
 One LLC investment has an estimated remaining life of 5-10 years. - (3) Private Equity Limited Partnerships include direct, co-investments with existing SWIB general partners, direct secondary investments and fund of funds.
 These investments are illiquid and are generally not resold or redeemed.
 Distributions from each fund are received as the underlying investments are liquidated.
-As of December 31, 2019, it is probable that approximately 4% of these investments will be sold in the secondary market at an amount different than the NAV per share provided by the investee.
-Buyers for these investments have been identified and the sale of these investments is expected to occur during 2020. - (4) This category includes long-only equity managers (68%) with various fundamental, quantitative and other approaches spanning various styles, geographies and market cap weights.
+As of December 31, 2020, there is no expectation that any of the investments will be sold in the secondary market. - (4) This category includes long-only equity managers (69%) with various fundamental, quantitative and other approaches spanning various styles, geographies and market cap weights.
 The majority of these long-only manager investments can be redeemed monthly with between 10 and 15 business days' notice.
 One long-only manager investment can be redeemed daily with 30 days' notice.
-The remaining 32% of this category represents emerging markets equity index funds with an investment strategy designed to track the return of the given segment of the emerging equity markets.
+The remaining 31% of this category represents emerging markets equity index funds with an investment strategy designed to track the return of the given segment of the emerging equity markets.
 These investments can be redeemed daily with 2 business days' notice. - (5) This category includes funds that invest directly in real estate and real estate related assets.
-Approximately 72% of these investments are generally not resold or redeemed.
+Approximately 67% of these investments are generally not resold or redeemed.
 Distributions from each fund will be received as the underlying investments are liquidated.
-The remaining 28% of this category consists of open-ended funds that invest directly in real estate and real estate related assets.
-The majority of these investments can be redeemed quarterly with
+The remaining 33% of this category consists of open-ended funds that invest directly in real estate and real estate related assets.
+The majority of these investments can be redeemed quarterly with between 30 and 90 days' notice.
+One fund can be redeemed annually with notice provided in the first quarter of the calendar year.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2020 and 2019
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2021 and 2020